 The Strategy outperformed over the recent quarter and performed well against its peer group over all meaningful time periods.

 After a tough first half of the year, markets showed brief respite in the first weeks of the third quarter.
 However, the latter part of the quarter saw broad weakness across asset classes as worries that plagued markets during the first half of the year (high inflation, rising rates and slowing growth) resurfaced.
 The MSCI World Index declined -6% for the quarter (dragging year-to-date returns to -25%).
+The Strategy started the year with very low exposure to global equities given valuation concerns.
+We have been adding steadily to the Strategy's holdings in response to market weakness.

 The Strategy’s performance as at 30 September 2022 is shown below:

 The commitment of central banks to contain inflation (even at the cost of rising unemployment and potential recession) surprised markets during the quarter.
 Higher inflation and bigger rate hikes weighed on bond yields, with the Bloomberg Barclays Global Aggregate Bond Index declining -7% in US dollars for the quarter (YTD -20%).
+Despite the significant sell-off in global bonds, we feel real yields remain insufficient to compensate for the risks of high inflation, slowing global growth and highly indebted sovereign balance sheets.
+The Strategy continues to have no exposure to global sovereign bonds.

 The ongoing Russian invasion of Ukraine has kept energy prices as well as geopolitical tensions high, with increasing polarisation between NATO and the rest of the world.
 US Speaker Nancy Pelosi’s third-quarter visit to Taiwan created further unease given China’s commitment to Taiwan “reunification”.
 China continues to stick to its zero-Covid policy despite the economic cost.
 This weighed on the MSCI Emerging Markets Index which underperformed MSCI World Index with a -12% decline for the quarter (bringing YTD declines to -27%).
 The commodity basket experienced broad price declines given the ramifications of slower Chinese economic growth.
 Energy commodities were a notable exception and remain elevated.
 A recession in Europe looks increasingly likely against this backdrop.
 The United Kingdom, under its new prime minister, announced an aggressive fiscal response (including energy subsidies and tax cuts) to these challenges.
 A negative reaction to these unfunded tax cuts saw the pound weakening, the gilt market collapse and further weakness in UK equities.